Dean Horridge 0:00

 In terms of cash flow, have you ever took any kind of outside investment?

 Dean Horridge 22:51

-Yeah we were pretty much the largest by far at the end, where I had something like 650 staff, and foolishly I never borrowed a penny.
+Yeah, we were pretty much the largest by far at the end, where I had something like 650 staff, and foolishly I never borrowed a penny.
 Would I do it again?
 Never.
 If you could see how many nights I’ve had walking up and down my house thinking, this is on the line.
-So in hindsight, I would definitely look for some investment to make that opportunity for growth a little bit easier.
-But I didn’t take any investment until very late, when we were looking at the sale and acquisition side of moving Fit for Sport to the next level.
+So in hindsight, I would look for some investment to make that opportunity for growth a little bit easier.
+But I didn’t take any investment until very late when we were looking at the sale and acquisition side of moving Fit For Sport to the next level.
 And the banks were always very supportive because I had a good track record, and I think I was very open and transparent with my position.
 So we made money to grow, and I think that’s the way I did it.
 But I do it a little bit different these days with my new businesses.

 James Moore 23:46